Crimes for Mailing Drugs through USPS

 Drugs and other contraband is frequently sent through the U.S. Mail or through a private shipping service such as UPS or FedEx.
-The attorneys at the Sammis Law Firm, in Tampa, FL, frequently represent clients accused of mailing or receiving drugs or other illegal contraband through the mail.
+The attorneys at the Sammis Law Firm, in Tampa, FL, frequently represent clients accused of mailing or receiving drugs, firearms, or other illegal contraband through the postal service.

 On April 3, 2014, Former Attorney General Eric Holder, explained the problem to the Senate Appropriations Committee: